Updated: Nov 24, 2021

 Teasel Root is widely used in conjunction with antibiotics as well as other phytochemicals to treat Lyme Disease, specifically because of its ability to pull the bacteria from muscle tissue (where antibiotics and the immune system cannot reach) and bring them back into the bloodstream so that the immune system can do its work.
 In addition to teasel being helpful with bringing pathogens out into the bloodstream so that the body can kill them, Teasel also promotes beneficial microorganisms in the colon, helps with fatigue and exhaustion, detoxifies the liver, which can be extremely valuable when flushing excess cytokines, as well as helping the overall immune system by flushing dead viruses and bacteria from the body, via the liver, which helps the reporter and regulatory cells do their job better by having accurate numbers on the virus death rates.

-Olive leaf extracts have been shown to treat infections caused by a large number of viruses, bacteria, parasitic protozoans, and fungi.
+Olive leaf extracts (Olea europaea L. folium) have been shown to treat infections caused by a large number of viruses, bacteria, parasitic protozoans, and fungi.
 A phytochemical in olive leaf, call oleuropein, is able to stop viruses in their tracks.
 This is one preparation that I do recommend purchasing a standardized extract, as at this time, in my opinion, they are the most effective for viral issues.

 After a viral attack has taken hold in the body, essential oils can still be diffused or employed in steams to ease excess congestion, prevent airborne spreading within a household, and soothing other symptoms.
 But essential oils, as is the case with most herbal supplements are drastically more effective at preventing a viral infection than they are killing a virus that is already established in the body.
 Some essential oils that can be especially helpful when dealing with viruses are the oils listed below.
 All of these oils exhibit anti-viral and anti-bacterial properties and help open the lungs and airways, reduce pathogens in the lungs, and help prevent the spread of airborne viruses.
 Any or all of these oils can also be combined with high proof grain alcohol (not rubbing alcohol which is highly toxic) to make an extremely effective spray on hand sanitizer.

 Each of the essential oils listed above has various cautions and protocols depending on how you wish to utilize it, and several are NOT safe for diffusing around infants or pets.
 Because this article would need to be much longer than it already is to include all the protocols for the use of each oil/herb I am going to refrain from going into detail here.
-Please do your own research before you implement any protocol, and/or consult with a qualified herbal aromatherapist who can help inform you of the potential benefits and possible hazards of using any given plant remedy.
+Please do your own research, before you implement any protocol, and/or consult with a qualified herbal aromatherapist who can help inform you of the potential benefits and possible hazards of using any given plant remedy.
+Essential oils, because they have all the water soluble compounds removed have MUCH different safety precautions than the whole herbs they are distilled from.
+Some of the safest herbs that are almost impossible to overdose on in their whole plant form (such as sweet basil for example) when distilled into an essential oil, have significant and quite dangerous side effects when used improperly.

 Lungwort is a beautiful lichen that grows on old-growth forests and has a special affinity for lung conditions.
 It has been found recently that the lungwort lichens contain antibiotic chemicals that are effective against the kind of bacteria that cause tuberculosis and many other chest infections.
 Lungwort has been used effectively by Native Americans and other cultures to treat congestion, stagnation, to open up the pathways in the lungs, to clean the blood, and to move lymph and excess fluid in the body. (which can be particularly helpful when dealing with cytokine storms.)
 It is a very gentle but powerful medicine, and can be taken as an infusion into honey, a tea, a tincture, an elixir, or eaten raw directly after harvest.
 Ask an experienced herbalist in your area for more information about lungwort and how it could help support your lungs if this is a weak area for your body.